thefrontside/bigtest/website/docs/interactors/2-predefined-interactors.md

 ### Page

 The `Page` interactor is unique.
-Unlike Big Test’s other built-in interactors, it's not designed to target one specific element but rather the whole page.
+Unlike BigTest’s other predefined interactors, it's not designed to target one specific element but rather the whole page.
 It is useful for asserting for the url or title in your test environment:

 ```js
 Page.has({ title: 'BigTest Example App' });
 ```
-_The `Page` interactor is instantiated differently than the other built-in interactors so you do not need to call it `Page()` unless you want to pass in an argument._
+_The `Page` interactor is instantiated differently than the other predefined interactors so you do not need to call it `Page()` unless you want to pass in an argument._

 :::note Heads up
 We introduced `.exists()` and `.absent()` in the [Quick Start](/docs/interactors/) section but there are also `.has()` and `.is()` Interactor assertion methods.
 We will discuss their details on the [Assertions](/docs/interactors/assertions) page.